 The leader has a different set of questions to answer.
 “What is the current feelings or morale of company employees?”
 “How do I most effectively motivate them to work toward company goals?”
 “What extenuating circumstances currently exist within the organization, that I may need to account for?”
 The third question is the most significant of the three.
 A leader rarely has the “privilege” of telling employees that something needs to be accomplished and everyone does it.

 Rather, a leader must be charismatic and take a humanistic approach that personalizes the company objectives and goals to the employee.
 In this regard, the method taken to motivate employees while accomplishing company goals is not black and white.

-The primary reason that final output is contingent with leaders and not managers is because of the allocation of control and responsibilities.
-As a rule of thumb, leaders do not micromanage or attempt to control how personnel accomplish their tasks.
+The primary reason that final output is contingent with leaders and not managers is that of the allocation of control and responsibilities.
+As a rule of thumb, leaders do not micromanage or attempt to control how personnel accomplishes their tasks.
 Leaders tend to let go of control and trust in personnel that managers do not.